Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

-We offer a **BASH** console in [Kudu (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) that you can use to browse directory structure, etc. It's important to realize that this console is running inside of the **Kudu** container.
+We offer a **BASH** console in [Kudu (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) that you can use to browse directory structure, etc. It's important to realize that this console is running inside of **Kudu**.
 This is not the same container that your app is running in, so if you look at files and directories here, they won't reflect your app.
 The only exception to that is the /home directory.
-That directory is, by default, mounted from App Service built in storage, and it's the same location in both the **Kudu** container and your app's container.
+That directory is, by default, mounted from **App Service** built in storage, and it's the same location in both the **Kudu** and your app's container.
 [Learn more about persistent storage](#You-can-enable-and-disable-storage-persistence-with-an-app-setting)

 ### You don't need (and should not have) SSL/TLS support in your app